dedickinson/community/tutorials/deploy-dependency-track/index.md

 Once deployed you'll get a URL to access the API Server.
 The API Server can take a while (up to 30-mins) to download the required data from various data sources.
+Review the Cloud Run [Logging and viewing logs](https://cloud.google.com/run/docs/logging) guide to check your logs.

 #### Deploy the frontend